samdods/Frank/README.md

 # Frank

-Proof of concept standalone Swift server loosely based on Ruby's [Sinatra](http://sinatrarb.com).
-It was used to demonstrate how a Swift server can be built from scratch without any dependencies.
-It could in theory be turned into a framework itself.
+Frank is a proof of concept, standalone Swift server demonstrating how a Swift server can be built from scratch without any dependencies.
+Its usage is loosely based on Ruby's [Sinatra](http://sinatrarb.com) framework and Frank could in theory be turned into a framework itself.

 It's very, very basic!